Regulations for evacuation schemes

 Owners of buildings used for the purposes of providing early childhood facilities (other than in a household unit); or as an educational institution, must undertake trial evacuations of the building’s occupants at intervals of not more than 6 months; and at any other additional time as required by Fire and Emergency through written notice.

-An unscheduled evacuation of the building’s occupants is counted as a trial evacuation as long as the owner of the building notifies Fire and Emergency of the evacuation of the building in writing and no later than 10 working days after the evacuation (see regulation 32(external link) for more details).
+An unscheduled evacuation of the building’s occupants is counted as a trial evacuation as long as the owner of the building notifies Fire and Emergency of the evacuation of the building in writing and no later than 10 working days after the evacuation (see regulation 32(opens in a new tab) for more details).

-Refer to regulation 29(external link).
+Refer to regulation 29(opens in a new tab).

 Owners of relevant buildings other than buildings that provide early childhood facilities (other than in a household unit) or educational facilities, must undertake a trial evacuation of the building’s occupants if and when required by Fire and Emergency.

-Refer to regulation 30(external link).
+Refer to regulation 30(opens in a new tab).

-In a trial evacuation, persons who require particular assistance and persons under control or supervision are not required to go outside the building; but if they do not go outside the building, must be gathered as close as is reasonably possible to an exit from the building or in a place of safety that complies with the requirements of regulation 26(external link).
+In a trial evacuation, persons who require particular assistance and persons under control or supervision are not required to go outside the building; but if they do not go outside the building, must be gathered as close as is reasonably possible to an exit from the building or in a place of safety that complies with the requirements of regulation 26(opens in a new tab).

-Refer to regulation 31(external link).
+Refer to regulation 31(opens in a new tab).

-The owner of the building must notify Fire and Emergency of the result of the evacuation of the building (whether a trial evacuation under regulation 29(external link) or 30(external link) or an unscheduled evacuation):
+The owner of the building must notify Fire and Emergency of the result of the evacuation of the building (whether a trial evacuation under regulation 29(opens in a new tab) or 30(opens in a new tab) or an unscheduled evacuation):

 The notice must include:

-Refer to regulation 32(external link).
+Refer to regulation 32(opens in a new tab).

 Owners of relevant buildings used for any purpose other than providing early childhood facilities (other than in a household unit); or as an educational institution, must prepare and implement an evacuation training programme.
 This should clearly demonstrate how the permanent occupants of the building are capable of managing an evacuation of all the occupants from the building in a fire emergency.
 They must also notify Fire and Emergency, in writing, of the evacuation training procedure.